despiegk/book_earth_regenerator/src/contribute/contribute.md

 It was amazing to see how far we got though in a short time.

+The source of all of this is on [a google drive](https://drive.google.com/drive/folders/1kIX8Gq2oPaQ6u9OqWkNxVLHdVfc9HSTP?usp=sharing).
+It include the original voice recordings.

 > This book is written in a very dense form like source code, there are lots of concepts in side which will need more expansion.
 The book might be hard to read as such.